YPK Awarded BCAAP Grant for the Rehabilitation and Upgrade of Runway and Taxiways

 The airport consists of one staffed control tower, a terminal building, a restaurant, three paved runways and a water runway.
 In addition to providing transportation, the airport is also home to many aviation businesses that offer everything from flight training, aircraft storage, parts and maintenance, tours and sightseeing, recreational flying, search and rescue, and more.

 YPK has several exciting new developments and airport enhancement projects planned.
-For updates and to find out more, see: flyypk.ca/about/new-development
+For updates and to find out more, see: flyypk.ca/development-projects.

-Guy Miller, Airport Manager for Pitt Meadows Regional Airport, to provide an update to Council and the community on the new terminal and T-Hangar projects.
-Watch the video of the presentation here.
+Guy Miller, Airport Manager for Pitt Meadows Regional Airport presented to Council an overview of flight traffic, regional airspace and new adapted noise management procedures.
+Watch video of the meeting here.
+To view the powerpoint presentation click here.

 Airport Awarded $1 Million for Rehabilitation and Upgrade of Main Apron 1 - May 31, 2019